Disentangling Style and Content in Anime Illustrations: Conclusion

 \section{Conclusion}

 We introduced a Generative Adversarial Disentangling Network which enables true semantic-level artwork synthesis using a single generator.
 Our evaluations and ablation study indicate that style and content can be disentangled effectively through our a two-stage framework, where first a style independent content encoder is trained and then, a content and style-conditional GANs is used for synthesis.
 While we believe that our approach can be extended to a wider range of artistic styles, we have validated our technique on various styles within the context of anime illustrations.
 In particular, this techniques is applicable, as long as we disentangle two factors of variation in a dataset and only one of the factors is labelled and controlled.
 Compared to existing methods for style transfer, we show significant improvements in terms of modeling high-level artistic semantics and visual quality.
-We found that anime experts were able to identify artist-specific styles correctly in our artificially generated illustrations.
 In the future, we hope to extend our method to styles beyond anime artworks, and we are also interested in learning to model entire character bodies, or even entire scenes.